-The Wazuh server is in charge of analyzing the data received from the Wazuh agents, triggering alerts when threats or anomalies are detected.
-It is also used to manage the agents’ configuration remotely and to monitor their status.
-If you want to learn more about Wazuh components, check the Getting started section.
+The Wazuh server analyzes the data received from the Wazuh agents, triggering alerts when threats or anomalies are detected.
+It is also used to remotely manage the agents' configuration and monitor their status.
+If you want to learn more about the Wazuh components, check the Getting started section.

 You can install the Wazuh server on a single host.
 Alternatively, you can install it distributed in multiple nodes in a cluster configuration.
 Multi-node configurations provide high availability and improved performance.
 And if combined with a network load balancer an efficient use of its capacity can be achieved.

 Check the requirements below and choose an installation method to start installing the Wazuh server.

 Wazuh installation assistant: Install this component by running an assistant that automates the installation and configuration process.

 Step-by-step installation: Install this component following detailed step-by-step instructions.

 Check the supported operating systems and the recommended hardware requirements for the Wazuh server installation.
 Make sure that your system environment meets all requirements and that you have root user privileges.

 Wazuh server can be installed on a 64-bit Linux operating system.
 Wazuh supports the following operating system versions:

 Amazon Linux 2

 The Wazuh server can be installed as a single-node or as a multi-node cluster.